Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 pre-commit run --all-files
 ```

 Some needed changes will be done automatically by the pre-commit hooks.
 In other cases, you may need to make changes manually.
-Ensure that all `pre-commit`` hooks pass locally.
+Make any manual changes and rerun `pre-commit`.
+Ensure that all `pre-commit` hooks pass locally.
 Our GitHub Actions CI pipeline will run these hooks automatically and Pull Requests will not be able to be merged unless all hooks pass.

 ### Testing